JohnSteeleUrban/BookingApi/README.md

             - All privilages enabled
 - Download and open the BookingService: https://github.com/JohnSteeleUrban/BookingApi
 - Open the solution with Visual Studio 2019.
+- Right click the solution in the Solution Explorer and click *Restore Nuget Packages*
 - Run the *BookingService* Profile.